Workflow Panels

 The data entered in the illustration above is for the first workflow which was configured in the “MyWorkflows” string parameter, that is, the Route Optimization workflow (with 10 steps defined).

-There is no limit for the number of steps each workflow may have.
-As a guideline, AIMMS recommends no more than 10 steps per workflow.
-If more than 10 steps are required, then please try to break down the workflow into smaller workflows, if possible.
+There is no explicit limit for the number of steps each workflow may have.
+However, the practical recommendation is to use no more than 10 steps per workflow.
+If more than 10 steps are required, then please try to break down the workflow into smaller workflows, whenever possible.

-In order to configure the steps for the other workflows, you may just select the respective value for webui::indexWorkflowOrder
+In order to configure the steps for the other workflows, you can simply select the respective value for webui::indexWorkflowOrder

-For instance, 3 steps may be configured for the second workflow Inventory Management as follows:
+For instance, the following three steps may be configured for the second workflow Inventory Management:

 Similarly, an example of configuring 4 steps for the third workflow Quality Assurance is illustrated here: